MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/clone-starter-module.md

     c:\repos\Msdyn365.Commerce.Online\yarn start
     ```

-1. In a web browser, use the following URL format to view the module, replacing the **PAGE_MOCK** parameter with the page mock filename (without the .json extension).
+1. In a web browser, use the following URL format to view the module, replacing the **PAGE_MOCK** parameter with the page mock filename without the .json extension.

  `https://localhost:4000/page?mock=PAGE_MOCK`